Historic Walking Tour

 9. Inequality Breeds Strife

-In the early 1800s the higher-class Loyalists had consolidated power over Upper Canada, coming to be known as the Family Compact.
-Most of them lived in Toronto, from which they controlled huge tracts of land across the colony.
-This system of land ownership was modelled on the British one, a system bound to fail in the Ontario context.
+In the early 1800s the higher-class Loyalists had consolidated power over Upper Canada.
+This small group of elites came to be known as the Family Compact.
+Most of them lived in Toronto, from where they controlled huge tracts of land across the colony.
+This system of land ownership was modelled on the British one, which was bound to fail in the Ontario context.
 The British countryside was densely populated and covered in farms that produced the wealth to support the gentleman aristocrats.
-Upper Canada on the other hand was sparsely populated, forested and undeveloped.
-As new settlers from Britain poured into the colony in the 1820s and 1830s they demanded land, driving up prices, which in turn gave the Family Compact a sure way to enrich themselves.
+Upper Canada on the other hand was sparsely populated, forested, and undeveloped.
+As new settlers from Great Britain poured into the colony in the 1820s and 1830s they demanded land, driving up prices, which in turn allowed the Family Compact to enrich themselves by selling off tiny parcels.
 Because these elites ran the government and appointed the bureaucracy--the magistrates, surveyors, tax collectors, and militia officers--they had many tools at their disposal to ruthlessly extract profit from the land-hungry immigrants.
 Many simply sat on their land, waiting for it to go up in value, a problem not unfamiliar to Torontonians today.
-"In the end," writes one historian, "Upper Canada became a paradise for the land speculators."xx1 As the new settlers worked strenuously to turn their plots into farms, they enviously regarded the excellent undeveloped land owned by the Toronto speculators.
+"In the end," writes one historian, "Upper Canada became a paradise for the land speculators."xx1 As the new settlers worked strenuously to turn their tiny plots into farms, they enviously regarded the excellent undeveloped land owned by the Family Compact.
 One settler writing at the time complained "Much land is held by absentee proprietors, or the members of the party who sway the councils of the province."xx2 The new settlers sought to address this unfair distribution of land, along with a host of other issues, through the elected Legislative Assembly.
 The Family Compact responded by simply ignoring the assembly, and governing the province in an increasingly autocratic manner.

 10. The Rebellion of 1837

 The new arrivals were given voice by William Lyon Mackenzie, a Scottish immigrant and editor of the colony's largest newspaper, the Colonial Advocate.
 He wrote "It is not to be denied that the government of Upper Canada is a despotism; a government legally existing independent of the will of the governed."
-He called out the members of the Family Compact by name, writing that they were "jackals," "fungus," and "demons".
+He called out the members of the Family Compact by name, writing that they were "jackals," "fungus," and "demons."
 Mackenzie particularly hated Samuel Jarvis, and called him a murderer after he killed a man in a duel on the corner of Yonge and College Streets and used his connections to escape justice (he married the daughter of the judge who acquitted him shortly after the trial).
-The street you are standing on is named after his father, whose reputation was hardly any better.xx1 The Family Compact, ignored every attempt to curtail their power, and treated the reformers with disdain.
-In 1826, some members of the Family Compact dressed as Indians, broke into the Colonial Advocate's offices and smashed the printing press.
-One of the culprits was Samuel Jarvis, after whom the street is named.
-Finally in 1837 tensions boiled over.
-Mackenzie saw the outbreak of rebellion led by Louis-Joseph Papineau in Lower Canada (Quebec), and took his opportunity.
+The street you are standing on is named after his father, whose reputation was hardly any better.xx1 The Family Compact fought every attempt to curtail their power.
+In 1826, some members of the Family Compact dressed as First Nations people, broke into the Colonial Advocate's offices, and smashed the printing press.
+One of the culprits was Samuel Jarvis.
+In an attempt to appease Mackenzie, Francis Bond Head was appointed as the Lieutenant Governor of Upper Canada in 1835, a move which would backfire spectacularly.
+In 1837 tensions came to a head.
+Mackenzie saw the outbreak of the rebellion led by Louis-Joseph Papineau in Lower Canada (Quebec), and seized his chance.
 He declared his own revolt against Upper Canada's government, demanding "Independence!" and drafting a new constitution.
 Bond Head shrewdly framed the rebellion as an American insurgency.
 He pointed to MacKenzie's support for American-style reforms and an earlier visit to the country as evidence of a nefarious plot to turn Upper Canada into an American state.
-He grandly challenged the Americans, "Let them come if they dare."xx2 By making the rebellion an issue of British vs American rather than aristocracy vs everyone else, Bond Head was effective in limiting Mackenzie's popular support and helping maintain the loyalty of the militia units.
+He grandly challenged the Americans, "Let them come if they dare."xx2 By making the rebellion an issue of British vs. American rather than aristocracy vs. everyone else, Bond Head was effective in limiting Mackenzie's popular support and maintaining the loyalty of the militia units, which largely comprised Loyalists and their descendants who wanted nothing to do with the United States.
 Mackenzie was nevertheless able to assemble 400 rebels and march on Toronto.
 On the northern approach to the city they halted and set up a base at Montgomery's Tavern in modern Eglinton.
-It was there that Bond Head led 1,000 well-trained and equipped militia against the ragtag rebels.
+It was there that Bond Head led 1,000 trained and equipped militia against the ragtag rebels.
 In a brief engagement that left four dead, the rebels broke and fled.
 With his insurrection defeated, Mackenzie fled to the United States.
 While the rebellion may have failed, it caused the British government to sit up and take notice.
 They tasked Lord Durham with determining the sources of discontent and proposing remedies.
 Durham immediately grasped the unsustainability of the Family Compact's rule, calling them "a petty corrupt insolent Tory clique."
 It was impossible, he wrote, "to understand how any English statesman could have ever imagined that representative and irresponsible government could be successfully combined."xx3 Durham's recommendations included a government responsible to the legislature, along with a variety of reforms that would squeeze the Family Compact out of power.
 While many of these reforms would take years to be enacted, they marked the beginning of the end of the Compact's dominance, the decline of the Loyalist aristocracy and the beginning of truly democratic government in Canada.
 The decline of the Family Compact coincided with a wider revolution that would reshape Toronto and bring it into the modern world: the Industrial Revolution.

 11. The Irish Arrive